andreiconst/Topical-Representation-of-words/README.md

 Necessary function to run the other codes, mainly include loading data

 ### 2 - topical_lexicon
-Computes the topical representation without extension of glove features
+Computes the topical representation of words

 Parameters:<br />
 dimensions : number of dimensions, from 0 to 300, default 100<br />